dlystra/openshift-networking-examples/SNO - Agent Based - Single NIC - DHCP/README.md

-# SNO - Agent Based - Single NIC - Static IP
+# SNO - Agent Based - Single NIC - DHCP

 This is an example one of the most basic OpenShift deployments possible.
 This uses the agent based installer to create a single node OpenShift cluster operating on a single NIC using DHCP.